vpsiix/OCSPanel/README.md

 * Perl XML::Parser Module (automatic installed with webmin)

 ## Installations
-Script installation can found at <a href="http://github.com/AutoScriptDebian">AutoScriptDebian</a>
+Script installation can found at other repository <a href="http://github.com/vpsiix/AutoScriptDebian">AutoScriptDebian</a>